Careers Education, Information, Advice and Guidance (CEIAG)

 There is a formally timetabled programme of events for each year group to ensure the students can make career decisions in an informed and timely way.
 The programme includes tutorial time, PSHE sessions and career coaching with a qualified Talentino!™ Early Years Careers Coach.

 In Term 3 we hold a whole school Personal Development Day with a focus on Career Exploration.
 This provides students with the opportunity to explore a variety of both national and local career opportunities.
 The event is followed by a Parents’ Forum providing parents/carers with information around the students career journey and how they can support with key decision points.
+Due to the pandemic restrictions, this, unfortunately, can not take place at the moment.
+We are however planning many other events including Careers Detectives, Mock Interviews and Mentoring.
+Assemblies and Personal Development sessions still see visitors (virtually) informing students of Post 16 and 18 choices, as well a giving students the opportunity to explore a variety of careers.

 The events allow students and parents/carers the opportunity to meet with representatives from colleges, training providers and employers, and to discuss and investigate their Post 16 and Post 18 pathways.